mozzammelrobi/user-email-password-authentication/README.md

 # Email and Password Authentication

-  what to from this project
+  what to learn from this project
 - Create Account with your email and password
 - login with your email and password
+- update user name and
+- send varification email

 resources